Leonardo da Vinci's resume

 The first modern ‘curriculum vitae’, written by Leonardo da Vinci to the Duke in Milan, proves to be a document of rare effectiveness.

 Shipping costs calculated at checkout

-This is one of 71 copies printed letterpress on pure-cotton Magnani wove paper, made in Tuscany.
+- 71 copies printed on pure cotton ivory Magnani wove paper, made in Tuscany (euros 340);

 Leonardo lists its military, architectural and artistic competences, thus masterfully titillating the Duke's aspirations.